druiz35/druiz35/README.md

 ### I write code :)<br>

-### My main interests 🐱‍💻
+My main interests are AI/ML 🤖, Ethical Hacking ☠ and Web Development ✨.
-- AI/ML.
-- Ethical Hacking.
-- Web Development.

-### My research interests 💡
-- AI/ML.
-- NLP at a semantic level.
-- Generalization in AI Systems.
+My research interests are in AI/ML, especifically on NLP at a semantic level and generalization in AI Systems.
+I also love Linux and Python, so most of my work is written using this technologies.
+ <br>Thanks for checking out my profile ^_____^!

-### Topics I like to mess around with and learn about 👨‍💻
+## Topics I like to mess around with and learn about 👨‍💻
 - Data Science.
 - Linux Based OS.
 - Computational Mathematics.